kesyialpatty/kesyialpatty/README.md

-# Hi, I'm Kesyia 👋
+# Hi 👋

-Data enthusiast with a Mechanical Engineering background.
+I'm Kesyia, a Data enthusiast with a Mechanical Engineering background.
-I've always been curious about how things work — and that naturally extends to data.
+I've always been curious about how things work and that naturally extends to data.
 From a small university project using sensor input to stabilize an inverted pendulum, to entering environmental health data at work and seeing firsthand how messy and far from ideal